mauricioszabo/hydrogen/docs/StyleCustomization.md

 By default Hydron leans towards plain styling so that its elements can be customized easily to your liking.

 Below are some tips to get started with styling Hydron.
-If you are unfamiliar with this topic there is more detailed information available in the [Atom Flight Manual](http://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks).
+If you are unfamiliar with this topic there is more detailed information available in the [Pulsar Flight Manual](http://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks).

 Start out by opening your styles.less file or searching your command palette for "stylesheet", you will see atom's: **Application: Open Your Stylesheet** command.